tensorflow/models/syntaxnet/README.md

         also separate from the model parameters, which are saved separately via calls to TensorFlow ops, and loaded via the `--model_path` flag.
-    -   Because the `TaskSpec` contains file path, remember that copying around this file is not enough to relocate a trained model: you need up move and update all the paths as well.
+    -   Because the `TaskSpec` contains file path, remember that copying around this file is not enough to relocate a trained model: you need to move and update all the paths as well.

 Note that some run-time flags need to be consistent between training and testing